viniciusromani/csv-uploader/README.md

 ## Requirements

-1. The products should be stored along with multiple exchange rates at the time of the upload utilizing this [API](https://github.com/fawazahmed0/currency-api).
+1. The products should be stored along with multiple exchange rates at the time of the upload utilizing this [API](https://github.com/fawazahmed0/currency-api) (include at least 5 currencies, we should be able to add more currencies later on).
 2. There should be a CRUD for products and exchange rates for those products after they’ve been uploaded.
 3. The listing endpoint should return all the processed rows as well as all the available conversions that were stored at the time of the data intake.
 4. There should be a way to filter and sort products